alisw/alisw.github.io/git-tutorial.markdown

 As depicted in the image, the general idea is:

-- you always fetch the changes (“pull”) from the upstream repository
+* you always fetch the changes (“pull”) from the upstream repository
-- you always write your changes (“push”) to your own fork
+* you always write your changes (“push”) to your own fork
-- you propose the changes to be added upstream by opening a “pull request”
+* you propose the changes to be added upstream by opening a “pull request”
-- your code change proposal is checked by a series of automatic tests before being accepted (more details follow)
+* your code change proposal is checked by a series of automatic tests before being accepted (more details follow)

+What we illustrate here is a simplified workflow, where you work on a single branch.
+The workflow is simpler, but it has limitations you need to know.

+* **If you work on one feature at a time** this is enough.
+When you open the pull request, though, you will have to wait until it is accepted and merged before starting developing new features.
+* **If you need to work on multiple features at the same time** then you will need to work with [multiple branches (advanced documentation)](/git-advanced#work-with-multiple-branches).

 ## Create a pull request